 Everyone has heard of a door jamb, but are you confident you know exactly what this term refers to?
 Learn more about the component that every door shares and what to do when it needs to be replaced.

 While it’s possible to hang new doors in existing door frames, sometimes you must replace the frame along with the door.
 This is true if the frame is damaged or the new door is a different size than the old one.

-Ready to learn more about replacing your door jambs?
+Need to replace your door jamb in DC, MD, or VA?
 Just contact Quality Window & Door to request a free installation estimate and on-site consultation.